Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/01_Intelligent Agents.md

 - A sequence of actions that takes an agent from the current state to the goal state.
 - An action is considered to be good, if it is a part of a good policy

+## 11. Environment
+- Place where the agent acts
+- It can be fully observable or partially observable